tanishjain101/GameED--Gamefied-Education-for-Rural-Development/README.md

   Community Building: Create study groups and challenges

-#📖 Getting Started
+# 📖 Getting Started
   For Students & Educators
-    =>Clone and Open: git clone https://github.com/tanishjain101/GameED--Gamefied-Education-for-Rural-Development.git
+    1.Clone and Open: git clone https://github.com/tanishjain101/GameED--Gamefied-Education-for-Rural-Development.git
-    =>Simply open the **index.html** file in your web browser to start.
+    2.Simply open the **index.html** file in your web browser to start.
-    =>Create an account, select your curriculum (CBSE, ICSE, etc.), and begin your gamified learning journey!
+    3.Create an account, select your curriculum (CBSE, ICSE, etc.), and begin your gamified learning journey!

 # 🔧 Customization
 Adding New Games: